JianmingLinUMass/ms02/team/reports/joe-lebedev.md

-## Contribution Log for Joe Lebedeva
+## Contribution Log for Joe Lebedev

 ### Time 10/18/2024
 - **Task**: Schedule a meeting